pudly/schmopera-hugo/content/articles/55-years-of-minnesota-opera-a-gala-celebration.md

 date = "2017-10-02T13:14:00-04:00"
 lastmod = "2017-10-03T13:11:00-04:00"
 publishDate = "2017-10-03T13:11:00-04:00"
-slug = "55-years-of-minnesota-opera-a-gala-celebration"
-title = "55 years of Minnesota Opera: a gala celebration"
+short_description = "A company well-known for their journeys into new music and non standard repertoire, this concert was a refreshing take on the typical opera company showcase.
+The spirit of bringing new works to life was certainly felt at this performance, and I hope The Minnesota Opera will continue to grow in their mission for years to come!" slug = "55-years-of-minnesota-opera-a-gala-celebration" title = "55 years of Minnesota Opera: a gala celebration"
 +++